 The Main Benefit: Bypassing the Stomach

 For B12 to absorb, it must follow a complex pathway that requires the normal function of the stomach, pancreas, small intestine, and their acids and enzymes.
 Any problem in one of the steps may lead to malabsorption.
-For example, in Pernicious Anemia (a major cause), antibodies attack either the Intrinsic Factor (IF), a protein required for the absorption of B12, or the gastric parietal cells, which produce IF in first place.
+For example, in pernicious anemia (a major cause), antibodies attack the intrinsic factor (IF), a protein required for the absorption of B12, or the gastric parietal cells, which produce IF in the first place.

-This discovery, that injecting B12 can overcome absorption deficits, has given life to patients who would otherwise get worse and worse.
-If you have a deficiency, B12 shots are the most reliable way to infuse your body with the various benefits of B12.
+This discovery, that injecting B12 can overcome absorption deficits, has given new life to patients who would otherwise get worse and worse.
+If you suffer from B12 deficiency, shots are the most reliable way to infuse your body with the various benefits of B12.

 Quickest Way to Saturate Your Body With B12

-What if you don’t have Pernicious Anemia?
+What if you don’t have pernicious anemia?
 What if it’s bacterial overgrowth eating up your B12, or even toxins destroying it?
-Or perhaps you’re a vegan who never took any B12 supplements?
-You see, a deficiency could result from a host of causes.
+Perhaps you’re a vegan who never took any B12 supplements?
+You see, B12 deficiency could result from a host of causes.

 In any case, shots are always the fastest way to replenish your B12 stores.